New! - Trial Updates ... now recruiting in 5 countries and new port is being used.

 - Complete criteria at ClinicalTrials link above

 The trial was originally designed with three cohorts of five patients each.
 Each cohort included a "no treatment" (placebo) arm (2 each in the lower dose cohorts and 1 in the higher dose cohort).
-After review with the EMA, the three cohorts were bumped to six patients each and the "no treatment" arm was removed (June 2012).
+After review with the EMA and hearing pointed objections about the placebo arm from the MLD Foundation on behalf of MLD patients, the three cohorts were bumped to six patients each and the "no treatment" arm was removed (June 2012).

 Shire HGT - Historical Overview